 - 2 eggs

-- Whisk the eggs in a pot until frothy.
+- Without turning on the heat, whisk the eggs in a medium saucepan until frothy.

 - Juice the lemons and whisk the juice into the eggs.